andylamp/ptucc_compiler/README.md

 # Introduction

-This is a brief ReadMe of what this is, what it offers and how to grab, navigate, and run this software.

-# What this is

 This is a compiler that converts an imaginary language `ptuc` (that bears quite a few similarities with `Pascal`) into `C`; `ptuc` full spec can be found [here][5].
 This is done by using `flex` and `bison`.